Skip to main content

 • Delivering a promotional message when clickstream data shows a user has been browsing for jeans for five minutes, offering a 25% discount if they purchase in the next 15 minutes.

-In general, the operational workloads are characterized by the need for sub-second end-to-end latency.
+In general, operational workloads are characterized by the need for sub-second end-to-end latency.
 This can be achieved with real-time mode in Apache Spark Structured Streaming.

 How real-time mode achieves low latency